CheAle14/mlapibot/mlapi/data/templates/homeNotification.md

 Hi!
 Your post appears to contain a screenshot of Discord's home icon with a notification showing.
-If you are asking how to get rid of that notification and can't seem to get rid of it, then **click on the Nitro tab** as it may be due to a promotion there.
+If you can't seem to get rid of it, then **click on the Nitro tab** as it may be due to a promotion there.

 - - -